 - Analysis of corporate strategy – how can the business grow in other areas, not just in sales?
-The business development team should look at performing research on the company and use this to compose a strategy or identify weaknesses in a current strategy.
+The team should look at performing research on the company and use this to compose a strategy or identify weaknesses in a current strategy.

 - Generate further value – What ways beyond sales can the business increase value?
 Areas such as speed, quality, convenience and customer relations will provide an enormous amount of value to the business that high sales alone cannot achieve.

 - Mapping industry landscape – Looking at the competition and the direction it is taking will help identify trends in the market and pinpoint potential opportunities.
 For instance, could there be a favourable moment for acquiring or merging with a competitor?